 Hell, forget the giggles; we full on laugh so hard someone had to cross their legs so they wouldn’t wet themselves!

 Ladies, if you aren’t getting away with your girlfriends, here are a few no-guilt reasons why you should.
+And if you can’t get away, at least consider planning a moms night out!

 1. Moms Need Friends